strongjz/terraform-wordpress/README.md

 3 VPN subnets
 3 Database Subnets

-All Subnets, NACL's and Route tables for al the subnets
+All Subnets, NACL's and Route tables for all the subnets

 1 VPC
+3 Wordpress instances
-1 Wordpress instance
+1 Wordpress Mysql database
-IAM roles for wordpress

 S3 bucket for cloudtrail
-S3 bucket for wordpress Ansible code

 Nat Gateway
 Internet gateway